ylacombe/finetune-hf-vits/README.md

 ## Pre-requisites

+0. Install env

-0. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
+1. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
 ```sh
 # Cython-version Monotonoic Alignment Search
 cd monotonic_align